 A recent study published in the British Medical Journal showed that people who take sleeping pills — even those who take fewer than 18 pills in a year — have nearly four times the risk of death of those who don’t take them.
 And patients who take higher doses of sleeping pills have a 35% increased cancer risk.6 Studies have also linked sleeping pill use to daytime drowsiness, headaches, nausea, increased risk of car accidents and falls, depression and cognitive impairment.12,13,14

 What’s worse, studies have shown that sleeping pills are EXTREMELY habit-forming;15 so many people end up “hooked” before they even realize what’s happening.
 Meanwhile, Big Pharma is spending big bucks on clever advertising designed to make these drugs seem like a safe and effective solution to sleep problems.
 Unfortunately, these ads have been pretty successful.
 Americans spend approximately $4.5 billion each year on sleep medications, according to the New York Times16GET UP TO 3 FREE BOTTLES WITH PURCHASE

-I have had great success using natural, non-pharmaceutical means to help my patients sleep soundly through the night.
-The key, I’ve discovered, is combining remedies that promote relaxation and help to mitigate the harmful effects of stress on the body with those that help to restore the body’s natural sleep cycles.
+I have had great success using drug-free, non-pharmaceutical means to help my patients sleep soundly through the night.
+The key, I’ve discovered, is combining remedies that promote relaxation and help to mitigate the harmful effects of stress on the body with those that help to restore the body’s drug-free sleep cycles.

-Here are the natural sleep aids that I’ve found to be the most effective with my patients:
+Here are the drug-free sleep aids that I’ve found to be the most effective with my patients: